 The weather on the Costa del Sol is one of its biggest attractions.
 It enjoys over 320 days of sunshine a year (and that’s guaranteed), low rainfall and pleasant temperatures all year round.
 It can be hot in the summer when the thermometer can easily top 30 degrees, but winter temperatures are mild and rarely drop below 16 degrees during the day.

 How do I get to the Costa del Sol?

 Extremely easily, especially if you’re travelling to the Costa del Sol from a European city.
 Malaga Airport ranks as the third busiest on the Spanish mainland and welcomes in excess of 15 million passengers a year.

-Malaga Airport serves over 100 airports worldwide including the largest cities in Spain, most European capitals and New York (in the summer season).
+Malaga Airport serves over 100 airports worldwide including the largest cities in Spain, most European capitals and further abroad such as Dubai (in the summer season).
 Around 70 airlines provide services year-round.